-As a general rule, you may apply to the EIC Accelerator before your first EIC Accelerator/EIC Pilot/SME Instrument project reaches its end date.
+Yes, as a general rule, you may apply to the EIC Accelerator once your previous project reaches its end date.

 Moreover, beneficiaries of ongoing grant-only projects selected under a Horizon 2020 EIC pilot Accelerator or under Horizon Europe EIC Accelerator call may be eligible to submit a proposal for a blended finance or an equity-only support under an EIC Accelerator call.